 The NAV CANADA VFR Phraseology guide is available for download.

 Information on the Transportation of Dangerous Goods is available from Transport Canada.

-Text books and other publications produced by commercial publishers can be obtained through local flying training organization, bookstores and similar sources.
+Textbooks and other publications produced by commercial publishers can be obtained through local flying training organizations, bookstores, and similar sources.

 3 Drone Exams: Basic, Advanced, Flight Reviewer